 A food allergy is defined as a disorder of the body’s immune response to specific food proteins.
 Food allergy symptoms range from mild to severe.
 The most severe allergic reaction is anaphylaxis — a life-threatening, whole-body allergic reaction that can impair breathing, cause a dramatic drop in blood pressure, and affect heart rate.
 Anaphylaxis can manifest within minutes of exposure to the trigger food.
 It can be fatal and must be treated promptly with an injection of epinephrine (adrenaline).

-While any food can potentially cause an adverse reaction, eight types of food, known as the Big-8, account for about 90 percent of all allergic reactions in the US: milk, eggs, shellfish, fish, peanuts, tree nuts, soy, and wheat.
-Often these items are hidden ingredients in food recipes, and special care must be taken to avoid them.
-To help our customers with food allergies to browse and choose safely, the Big-8 allergens are listed on the menu signage in Cal Dining locations and the online menu.
-In addition, we also list sesame (a seed commonly found in Tahini, breads, and condiments) and gluten (a protein found in wheat, rye, triticale, and barley).
+While any food can potentially cause an adverse reaction, eight types of food, known as the Big-9, account for about 90 percent of all allergic reactions in the US: milk, eggs, shellfish, fish, peanuts, tree nuts, soy, wheat, and sesame.
+To help our customers with food allergies to browse and choose safely, the Big-9 allergens are listed on the menu signage in Berkeley Dining locations and the online menu.
+In addition, we also list gluten, pork, and alcohol.

 Comprehensive information about food allergies can be found at Food Allergy Research and Education (FARE) website.
-Cal Dining participates in the FARE College Food Allergy Program.
+Berkeley Dining participates in the FARE College Food Allergy Program.

 Celiac Disease and Gluten Intolerance